 Remodeling is a considerable expense.
-One of the best ways to stay on time and a budget is by hiring an honest and reputable contractor, hands-on, and a good communicator.
+One of the best ways to stay on time and on budget is by hiring an honest and reputable contractor who is hands-on and a good communicator.

 JJ is on every job site almost every day.
 If he isn’t there, our superintendent is.
 He responds to all client communication the same day and is honest with a capital H. Below are the best ways to find a contractor like him in your neighborhood.
 And grab this list of nine questions to ask each contractor once you are ready to start narrowing down your selection.

 The #1 Way to Find a Great General Contractor

 The best way to find a contractor is to ask someone you know who has used one they loved.
 We get nearly all of our business through referrals.
 Our clients love working with us and are happy to tell others to hire us because they have a fantastic build experience.

 While a recommendation is the best way to find a general contractor if you don’t know anyone who has built in your area or moved to a new area, the ways below are also excellent ways to find one.

 4 Ways to Find a General Contractor If You Don’t Have a Recommendation

 No, not from up above yard signs.
 Drive around your neighborhood and surrounding neighborhoods.
 If you repeatedly see the same builder’s sign, that’s a good, well… sign.
 Check out their website and Instagram feed.
 If you like what you see, call them to see if you feel connected and like what they say.

 This app is an excellent tool for finding a contractor.
 First, create a post asking for a good contractor in your area.
 This will enable you to quickly discover the contractors people love and who they don’t.